 - Make the Accessibility Plan available to the public

-The Huron County Accessibility Advisory Committee (HCAAC) was established in 2005 and is an advisory committee to County Council.
-The committee is made up of community members, a majority of whom are people with disabilities.
-They provide vision, direction and advice towards the removal of barriers to all municipal councils within the County of Huron.
+The Huron County Accessibility Advisory Committee (HCAAC) is an advisory committee to County Council made up of community members.
+This committee provides vision, guidance and advice of the removal of barriers to accessibility to all municipal councils within the Huron County.

 Customer Service Accessibility Reporting

-To ensure that businesses and organizations comply with requirements of the AODA’s Accessibility Standards for Customer Service, all public and private organizations are required to file annual online accessibility reports with the Accessibility Directorate of Ontario.
-On February 16, 2010, the County of Huron submitted its report.
+To ensure that businesses comply with requirements of the AODA’s Accessibility Standards for Customer Service, all public and private organizations are required to file annual online accessibility reports with the Accessibility Directorate of Ontario.

 If you have a question or concern with issues specific to accessibility, or the Huron County Accessibility Plan, contact the Accessibility Advisory Committee.